jarvelov/vue-form-json-schema/docs/api/ui-schema/field/value-model.md

 Sets which field's model value is passed down as the `value` prop.
 Default is the same as the field set in the `model` property.
 This is useful if you want to use another field's `model` as the value for another field.
 Note that the [valueProp](./value-prop.md) can set the `valueModel` to be passed to another prop than `value`.

+You can also use `valueModel: true` to pass the entire form model to the field.

 ## Example

 This example